-Lifespan.
+Life-span.
 The maximum length of life that is biologically possible for a member of a given species.

 Limited war.
-Warfare fought principally by a relatively small number of soldiers to reach specific and politically limited objectives.
-See also Total war.
+Warfare fought principally by a relatively small number of soldiers to reach specific and politically limited objectives (see also TOTAL WAR).

 Literacy.
 The ability of individuals to read and write.

 Longevity.
-A long duration of life or a long tenure in an organization.
+A long duration of life.
+Or, a long tenure in an organization.

 Management.
 The coordination, supervision, or control of people and processes; the group of people who make decisions regarding the operations of an institution.

 Manipulation.
-Skilful or devious management.
+Skillful or devious management.